 This is owed based on what was promised in the employment contract.

 This is a voluntary payment from the employer to the employee, and it is the only payment that is not regulated in the Manpower Law.
-To avoid disputes which could end up in the Industrial Court, employers should be very clear about separation payments either in the employment contract or the PP.
+To avoid disputes which could end up in the Industrial Court, employers should be very clear about separation payments either in the employment contract or in the company regulations (PP).

 Voluntary Resignation by Employee

-When an employee resigns voluntarily, possibly for personal reasons, re-location, or moving to another company, the process for termination of their contract is not that complicated.
+When an employee resigns voluntarily, possibly for personal reasons, re-location, or moving to another company, the process for termination of their contract is simple.

-It is standard that the employee gives 30-days notice prior to his last day with the company.
+It is standard that the employee gives a 30-days notice prior to their last day with the company.
 Some companies may choose to end the employee’s employment before that date.

 Resigning employees are not eligible for severance pay.
-Depending on the circumstance of their resignation, they could still receive uang penggantian hak (rights replacement) and uang penghargaan masa kerja (long tenure reward), and separation fee (uang pisah).
+Depending on the circumstance of their resignation, they could still receive uang penggantian hak (rights replacement), uang penghargaan masa kerja (long tenure reward), and separation fee (uang pisah).

 Use the table below to understand the types of payments and which employees are eligible after termination.